 Hessea breviflora, commonly known in Afrikaans as the vuurhoutjiebos (match bush), is a bulbous plant producing an impressive annual inflorescence.
 This happens before the leaves appear to replenish resources for the next season's flower and seed production.
 H. breviflora is one of the hysteranthous members of the genus, i.e. its leaves grow after the flowers.

-The genus Hessea comprises 14 species and forms part of the Amaryllidaceae family.
+The genus Hessea comprises 14 species, forming part of the Amaryllidaceae family.
 Several of the species are from the south-western region of South Africa, endemic to those parts.
 Hessea flowers generally resemble those of Strumaria and Nerine, all genera within the same family.
 Some of the Hessea species have their two or three tongue-like leaves simultaneously with the inflorescence, not flowers first and leaves later (Cowling and Pierce, 1999; iSpot; http://redlist.sanbi.org).